Buck Crump

-Norris Roy ("Buck") Crump, CC (July 30, 1904 – December 26, 1989) was a Canadian businessman and President of the Canadian Pacific Railway Limited.
+Norris Roy ("Buck") Crump, CC (July 30, 1904 – December 26, 1989) was a Canadian businessman, who was chairman and president of the Canadian Pacific Railway (CPR).
 He was primarily responsible for converting the railroad to diesel locomotives, and expanded the company into non-transportation sectors.

 Early life and education

 Crump was born in Revelstoke, British Columbia.
 His father was a railway superintendent.
 Crump joined the CPR as an apprentice machinist in 1920, when he was sixteen years old.
 In between working for the railway, he earned a bachelors and in 1936 a master's degree at Purdue University.